 Fellowship Focus:

-Dr. Kuttner and his colleague Dr. Erin Clouse will leverage Collaboratory data to conduct a mixed methods study examining outcomes and impacts of community engagement in higher education and how they are conceptualized, measured, and facilitated across institutions.
-The study will contribute to a baseline understanding of current practices and inform how institutions systematically measure and increase the impact of engagement.
+Dr. Kuttner and his colleagues Dr. Erin Clouse and Tanner Ellison leveraged Collaboratory data to conduct a mixed methods study examining outcomes and impacts of community engagement in higher education and how they are conceptualized, measured, and facilitated across institutions.
+The study contributed to a baseline understanding of current practices and inform how institutions systematically measure and increase the impact of engagement.

 Dr. Smith is the Associate Director for the Minority Achievement, Creativity, and High-Ability (MACH III) Center and an Adjunct Instructor in the Department of Educational Leadership and Counseling at Prairie View A&M University.
 Her scholarly interests focus on the experiences of faculty and administrators of color in higher education; diversity, equity and inclusion of underserved populations in higher education; and P–20 educational pipeline alignment